Business Process Automation Software

-  While IT or the business applications team may own the software solution being used for automating your processes, as with any digital transformation, there are many owners.
-To achieve actual operational efficiency the members of any strategy should be considered its owners.
+While IT or the business applications team may own the software solution used for automating your processes, as with any digital transformation, many owners exist.
+To achieve actual operational efficiency, the members of any strategy should be considered its owners.

 Through "citizen development" and collective process improvement, departments and organizations truly streamline processes and provide reduced operational costs.
-This means anyone associated with the process can provide ideas and feedback to help reduce friction, avoid bottlenecks, and avoid re-work.
+Anyone associated with the process can provide ideas and feedback to help reduce friction, avoid bottlenecks, and avoid re-work.

 It also means that some employees who lack development skills but are technically inclined and understand the full scope of the process can edit the automation by adding tasks, changing assignments, and routing information.

-RPA integration can be a powerful boost to any process application suite because it further reduces the necessary work you need to rely on your human team members for.
-This not only reduces the chances of human error it also frees up your employees and managers to do other work rather than spending time on processes.
+RPA integration can be a powerful boost to any process application suite because it reduces the necessary work you need to rely on your human team members.
+This not only reduces the chances of human error, it also frees up your employees and managers to do other work rather than spending time on processes.

 Check out our ROI Calculator and download our Workflow ROI Guide.
 Please request a demonstration if you'd like to see Integrify's automation platform in action.
 We’ll be happy to show you what Integrify’s software can do for you and your business.

-We have various resources to help you on your journey to an automated workflow.
+We have various resources to help you navigate an automated workflow.
 For further information on how to automate your business and streamline your processes, check out the Integrify blog, where we write about productivity, automation, and the various tips and tricks you need to combine the two.